-Super typhoon smashes towards China after pummeling Philippines
+Super typhoon slams into China after pummeling Philippines

 The airport in the boomtown of Shenzhen has been shut since midnight, and will be closed until 8:00 a.m.
 (2400 GMT) on Monday.
 Flights have been canceled in Guangzhou and the neighboring island province of Hainan.

 High winds and swells have also hit Fujian province north of Guangdong, shutting ports, suspending ferry services and cancelling more than 100 flights.
-Waves as high as 7.3 m (24 ft)were sighted in the Taiwan Strait, Xinhua said.
+Waves as high as 7.3 meters (24 ft) were sighted in the Taiwan Strait, Xinhua said.

 Mangkhut’s northwesterly track will bring heavy rain and winds to the autonomous region of Guangxi early on Monday, before it weakens into a tropical depression to reach southwestern Yunnan next day.

-Reporting by James Pomfret, Anne Marie Roantree and Farah Master; Additional reporting by Julia Fioretti and Bobby Yip in HONG KONG, Manolo Serapio and Martin Petty in MANILA, and Ryan Woo and Meng Meng in BEIJING; Editing by Clarence Fernandez
+Reporting by James Pomfret, Anne Marie Roantree and Farah Master; Additional reporting by Julia Fioretti and Bobby Yip in HONG KONG, Manolo Serapio and Martin Petty in MANILA, and Ryan Woo and Meng Meng in BEIJING; Editing by Clarence Fernandez and Himani Sarkar